 The Ornithologist is an independent online magazine dedicated to birds, research, and conservation—bridging science and storytelling to inspire a global audience.
-Publication image is by Paul B. Jones.
+Publication image is by Piotr Pogoda.
 All rights reserved

 Common species are the backbone of ecosystems, yet new research shows they are declining at a scale that reshapes the conservation challenge.
 If familiar birds disappear, the loss will be both ecological and cultural — and it may already be happening faster than we think.